muggy8/require-once/README.md

 Yes you can call requireOnce inside of files that got required by requireOnce and they would share the same cache.
 This way if you have a large number of nested dependencies that depends on other things, you can feel free to just have one init.js in your main html response which then loads in other modules on the fly and the modules themselves will load in their own dependencies.

+UPDATE: As of version 0.2.0, all files that load in other files via XMLHttpRequest (which is what requireOnce uses to load stuff off the network) will be kept track of while requiring files.
+This will mean that if you require a file that requires another file asynchronously, the callback to the first require wont be fired until the callback to the second require is fully resolve.
+This is a recursive process.

 for example, Imagine the file structure below for your app.

 ```